tomaslibal/onlineformsmarker/README.md

 of HTML forms.
 With `onlineformsmarker` you can define the logical structure of the form separately from the HTML code.

+## Documentation

-The syntax is a regular language and therefore does not support nested structures.
+The syntax is a *regular language* and therefore does not support nested structures.
 There's a [simple documentation](Docs/README.md) that explains the grammar and other characteristics of the language itself.